andydu1/andydu1.github.io/_pages/about.md

 _Beginning Fall 2023_

 * **MS** in Space Systems Engineering
-* Whiting School of Engineering Engineering for Professionals program
+* Engineering for Professionals program at the Whiting School of Engineering

 ## Work Experience